asmit-mit/QuadTree_Path_Planning/README.md

   - Convert grid-based data into a hierarchical tree structure.

 - **A* Path Planning**:
-  - Find optimal paths on a 2D grid.
+  - Find optimal paths on a 2D grid represented in a hierarchial tree structure.
-  - Experiment with quadtree integration to assess efficiency.

 - **Visualization**:
   - Side-by-side comparisons of a grid and its quadtree representation.